Home

 MEPs' Allowances and Transparency

-In addition to my staff allowances, I am entitled to a range of other expenses to support my work as a parliamentarian.
-These allowances are drawn, and disbursed, precisely in line with parliamentary rules.
+In addition to staff allowances, I am entitled to a range of other expenses to support my work as a parliamentarian.
+These allowances are drawn, and dispersed, precisely in line with parliamentary rules.